 See more kitchen island design ideas in our gallery.

-10. A bespoke structural feature that takes centre stage
+10. Let a bespoke structural feature take centre stage

 If you are ready to give your kitchen a complete transformation, consider a structural addition or alteration that will really pull the design together.

 This stunning London kitchen designed by Humphrey Munson features a bespoke canopy that's been built especially to conceal the extractor – and accentuate the beautiful six-oven black Aga.
 The overall effect is dramatic and a touch Scandinavian – we love it.

 Want to add real oomph to a smaller kitchen?
 Our answer is: bold, all-over colour.
 A great paint colour will really bring out the quality of your cabinets – and bring to life other details, such as lighting and handles.

 The Peckham Rye kitchen by deVol makes a truly stunning case for going bold with colour.
 We love the way the same colour and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.
 The addition of marble completes the luxurious, eclectic look.

 Ready to experiment with colour?
 We have 12 colourful kitchen ideas for you to check out.

-12. A double bowl, double tap kitchen sink
+12. Think practical with a double kitchen sink